Menajerimi Ara

 Menajerimi Ara is a Turkish comedy and drama television series signed by Ay Yapım, directed by Deniz Çelebi Dikilitaş, script written by Uğraş Güneş and Volkan Yazıcı, first episode aired on 25 August 2020.
 Blending drama and comedy, the series centers around the lives of four managers with their assistants at a prestigious talent agency.
 With each episode, actors from the cinema and television industry participate in the series as guests and portray themselves.
 Adapted from the French TV series Dix pour cent.
 The series ended with its 45th episode, which was broadcast on July 11, 2021.

 Plot

-Four managers of talent agency Ego, namely Kıraç (Barış Falay), Feris (Canan Ergüder), Çınar (Fatih Artman) and Peride (Ayşenil Şamlıoğlu), deal with difficult situations every day and defend their business visions.
-They skillfully combine art and business, but their private and professional lives sometimes come into conflict.
-Managers and their assistants take us behind the scenes of the wild world of famous players; where laughter, emotions, intrigue, disappointment and tears constantly collide.
-Dicle (Ahsen Eroğlu), who entered this wild world for the first time, says that I am also in the war, starting from the bottom in his struggle against personalities whose egos are higher than their height.
+Four managers of talent agency Ego, namely Kıraç (Barış Falay), Feris (Canan Ergüder), Çınar (Fatih Artman) and Peride (Ayşenil Şamlıoğlu), deal with difficult situations and defend their business visions.
+They combine art and business, and their private and professional lives sometimes come into conflict.
+The managers and their assistants are shown working in the world of famous actors, where laughter, emotions, intrigue, disappointment and tears collide.
+Dicle (Ahsen Eroğlu), Kıraç's neglected daughter, enters this world, starting as Feris's assistant in her struggle against personalities with large egos.